 Nursing staff routinely provide care to inmates in the clinics, assist physicians with treatments, administer medications, and monitor the inmate population for communicable diseases.
 Nurses work with physicians to monitor acute and chronically ill inmates and those who are elderly or who have special needs.
 DOC nurses participate in continuing nursing education provided by nurse educators from local colleges.

 One full-time Senior Radiological Technician and one part-time contract radiological technician provide x-ray services to inmates.
 Full x-ray capability is available at the two largest facilities – the Intake Service Center and Medium Security.
 Partial x-ray is available on-site at the High Security Center.
 Inmates from other buildings who require x-ray services are transported to these facilities for care.

 Film is processed on-site and delivered Monday through Friday to a community provider for interpretation.
 All films are interpreted by board-certified radiologists who generate written reports for DOC physicians.
-After-hours x-rays are available at Stat Care in Warwick and, in emergencies, at a community hospital.
+Emergencies are sent to a community hospital.
 All suspected trauma injuries are evaluated at Rhode Island Hospital’s Emergency Department, which is a regional trauma center.
-Follow-up care for orthopedic injuries is provided at the APC Bldg. at Rhode Island Hospital.